rightjs/rightjs-docs/docs/en/docs/dom/element.md

 ## Events Processing

-The `Element` unit has all the standard {Observer} unit interface and handles events binding the same exact way.
+The `Element` unit has all the standard {Observer} unit interface and handles events binding in the exact same way.

     $('some-element').on('click', function() {
       call_that_function();